Search element - Quick search bar

 diabetes

-Gastroenteritis is an infection of the gastro-intestinal tract caused by a virus.
-The symptoms include diarrhoea and vomiting.
+Gastroenteritis is an infection of the gut that causes inflammation of the digestive system.
+Symptoms include diarrhoea and vomiting.

 It’s one of the most common illnesses in babies and children.
 In Australia around 50% of GP visits for children under 6 years of age are for gastroenteritis.